geekoftheweek/particle-servo-control/README.md

 The firmware for the Spark Core.
 By default, the Core will start offline and the servo will go to a new random position every 200-1000ms.

+#### IMPORTANT

-*IMPORTANT* To go online, short out the D0 pin by connecting it to the 3v3 pin on the Core.
+To go online, short out the D0 pin by connecting it to the 3v3 pin on the Core.
 It might seem obvious, but if you don't put the Core online, you can't re-flash the firmware or communicate with it wirelessly.

+To put it another way, neither of the controller apps will work until you're online, so either get ready to short out D0 or remove the "SYSTEM_MODE(SEMI_AUTOMATIC)" line from the top of servo-control.ino

 ### web_servo_controller.html